FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/_index.md

 ## Exit task architecture

-Transfer CFT{{< TransferCFT/componentshortname  >}} can activate one or more EXIT tasks, such as calls, scheduling, and so on, which are fully managed by the Transfer CFT{{< TransferCFT/componentshortname  >}}.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} can activate one or more EXIT tasks, such as calls, scheduling, and so on, which are fully managed by the {{< TransferCFT/axwayvariablesComponentShortName  >}}.

 ![Displays Transfer CFT relationship to multiple Exits](/Images/TransferCFT/cft_exits_1.png)

-An EXIT task is generally activated, or loaded into memory, as soon as Transfer CFT{{< TransferCFT/componentshortname  >}} is started with the Directory EXIT task, or else at the first transfer initiating an event to be checked.
+An EXIT task is generally activated, or loaded into memory, as soon as {{< TransferCFT/axwayvariablesComponentShortName  >}} is started with the Directory EXIT task, or else at the first transfer initiating an event to be checked.
 After the event in question has been checked, the task is not de-activated but stays loaded in memory.
 It remains active for a time that is defined by the EXIT type, such as:

 - Throughout the
-    Transfer CFT{{< TransferCFT/componentshortname >}} activity period for the Directory EXIT tasks
+    {{< TransferCFT/axwayvariablesComponentShortName >}} activity period for the Directory EXIT tasks
 - For an EXIT task
     maximum inactivity time, only for File and End-of-transfer exits

 An EXIT task consists of:

 - An interface supplied
-    with Transfer CFT{{< TransferCFT/componentshortname >}}, providing functions for communicating with the Transfer CFT
+    with {{< TransferCFT/axwayvariablesComponentShortName >}}, providing functions for communicating with the Transfer CFT
 - A user program,
     communicating with the interface

-The interface communicates with the Transfer CFT{{< TransferCFT/componentshortname  >}} through a semaphore.
+The interface communicates with the {{< TransferCFT/axwayvariablesComponentShortName  >}} through a semaphore.
 A semaphore is an entity consisting of a structured stack of limited size.
 Each EXIT task has its own semaphore.